ajgifford/keepwatching-doc/pages/discover.md

 The Trending Content tab helps you discover what's currently popular across all streaming platforms.

 1. **Select Content Type**
-   - Choose between "TV Shows" or "Movies" from the dropdown
+   - Choose between "TV Shows" or "Movies" from the selector
    - This determines what type of content you'll see in your results

 *[Screenshot: Content type selector showing TV Shows and Movies options]*